Found 1923, the crater known since 1920

 27° 38' S., 117° 17' E.

 Approximately 12.2 kg of mesosiderite fragments, comprising both oxidized and unoxidized material, have been found in and around a small impact crater in Western Australia.
 A high abundance of sub-mm-sized fragmentation particles, calculated to weigh 40 kg, were found by Smith and Hodge (1996) during their studies of soil from the crater site.
 Dalgaranga is the only crater known to have been created by a mesosiderite, and is the smallest known crater in Australia, measuring 70 feet across and 11 feet deep.
 Because the eastern side of the crater is higher than the western side, it is believed that the impactor approached from the west.
 This is a relatively recent impact event estimated by some to be ~270,000 years old.
-Dalgaranga contains a high abundance of plagioclase consistent with the mesosiderite petrologic class A, but no metamorphic grade (14) has been assigned.
+Dalgaranga contains a high abundance of plagioclase consistent with the mesosiderite petrologic class A, but no metamorphic grade (04) has been assigned (see the Bondoc page for further information about this classification scheme).

 The formation of mesosiderites on their parent body has been explained by several theories.
 A recent model based on smoothed-particle hydrodynamics calls for the disruption and re-accretion of a 200400 km differentiated asteroid with a molten core.
 The impactor is calculated to have been a 50150 km body with an impact speed of 5 km/s.
 This event initially caused rapid cooling (~0.1°C/y.) from thermal equilibration, followed by very slow cooling (~0.5°C/m.y.) as the brecciated material was deeply covered by a massive debris blanket.
 The ArAr ages of mesosiderites of 3.74.1 b.y. reflect this very slow cooling.
 Weakly shocked olivine was sequestered into the core at the time of the catastrophic impact, as molten metal was mixed with crustal fragments during re-accretion.